How To

 Begin with pilot projects to test and validate AI in your organization.
 Use these experiments to learn about the benefits, challenges, and potential ROI of AI solutions to optimize your operational processes.

-Once you’ve validated AI technologies through experimentation, move to implement them within your organization.
-Integrate AI into your existing processes and workflows and regularly monitor the impact to make sure your efforts are giving you the results you want.
+Once you’ve validated AI technologies through experimentation, move to implement them across your organization.
+Regularly monitor the impact to make sure your efforts are giving you the results you want.

 How to get started

-The easiest place for companies to become AI operational is with Chat by Copy.ai:
+The easiest place for companies to become AI operational is with AI Sales OS or AI Marketing OS by Copy.ai.

 • Generate personalized sales emails from a prospect’s LinkedIn URL